johman10/rlsdb/README.md

 # RLSDB
 RLSDB stands for relational localStorage Database and is exactly that.
 It make it possible to create records in localStorage.

+## Heads up before use
+This is still under development and the API might change without notice.
+No versioning is used for now until I found a good API that works for everything I want to implement.

 ## Why?
 RLSDB started as a part of a project of mine, [tvIndexer](https://github.com/johman10/tvIndexer), and while building it I relalised it's actually better of as seperate project and so here we are.